The Ultimate Koh Tao things to do Guide

 Like to share more Koh Tao to do’s?
 Add them in the comments.

 The weather in Koh Tao has two seasons, wet and dry.
 The island is at its busiest between July and September and from Christmas until late February.

 How to get on Koh Tao?

 Koh Tao is only accessible by boat or ferry.
 From the mainland, there are two ferry piers that will leave to Koh Tao: Chumphon and Surat Thani.
-From Koh Phangan and Koh Samui you can reach the island by ferry as well.
-From all the pier Lomprayah is a good company to travel with.
-On the ferries, you’ll be able to but a snack and water.
-The ferry has air conditioning and a toilet.
+From Koh Phangan and Koh Samui, you can reach the island by ferry as well.
+Lomprayah is a good company to travel with.
+Once on the ferry, you’ll be able to get a snack and drinks.
+And luckily the ferry has air conditioning and a toilet.

 Chumphon to Koh Tao by ferry

 At 07:30 and 13:00 fast ferries sail to Koh Tao within 2 hours.

 At 09:00 and 14:30 fast ferries go to Koh Tao within 4-5 hours.